leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 ### Public/private API

-When access to some a field or directive is defined, there are 2 ways for the API to behave:
+When access to some a field or directive is denied, there are 2 ways for the API to behave:

 - Public API: Provide an error message to the user, indicating why access is denied.
 This behavior makes the metadata from the schema always available.
 - Private API: The error message indicates that the field or directive does not exist.
 This behavior exposes the metadata from the schema only to those users who can access it.